JetBrains/kotless/README.md

   leave your lambdas cold.
 As a result, applications under moderate load are not vulnerable to cold-start problem.
-* **Permissions management** &mdash; you can declare which permissions to which AWS resources are required for the application via annotations on Kotlin functions, classes or objects.
+* **Permissions management** &mdash; you can declare which permissions to which AWS resources are required for application via annotations on Kotlin functions, classes or objects.
 Permissions will be granted automatically.
 * **Static resources** &mdash; Kotless will deploy static resources to S3 and set up CDN for them.
   It may greatly improve the response time of your application and is supported by all DSLs.